 At least two weeks before the defense, a copy of the dissertation must be made available for review by members of the faculty.
 This can be done either by placing a print copy in the Sociology Department office, or by placing an electronic copy on the shared Latte site.
 The defense is open to the public and must be announced at least two weeks in advance within the Sociology Department.
-The student should issue a request to the Sociology Department Administrator to make this announcement at least one week prior to when the announcement is to be distributed, and at this time should also inform the Department Administrator whether the dissertation will be made available in print or electronic form.
+The student should issue a request to the Sociology Department is to be distributed, and at this time should also inform the Department Administrator whether the dissertation will be made available in print or electronic form.

-The dissertation defense must include all members of the Dissertation Committee, together with the outside reader.
+The dissertation defense must include all members of the Dissertation Committee, including the outside reader.
 Until further notice, the Dissertation Committee, in consultation with the student, can determine if the mode of the defense will be in-person, remote, or hybrid.
-If the outside reader is not able to be physically present for in-person defenses, university rules allow the outside reader to be included by videoconference (note that conference calls by telephone are not acceptable).
+If the outside reader is not able to be physically present for inperson defenses, university rules allow the outside reader to be included by videoconference (note that conference calls by telephone are not acceptable).
 The chair of the Committee chairs the defense, which normally involves a presentation by the candidate outlining the research process and summarizing findings followed by questions posed first by Committee members and then by others present.
 After the defense, the Committee meets in private to decide whether the dissertation is or is not acceptable and what revisions, if any, will be required for final acceptance.